Energy Act 2016

 The Energy Act 2016 (c.
-20) is a UK Act of Parliament relating to UK enterprise law and energy in the UK.
+20) is an Act of the Parliament of the United Kingdom relating to UK enterprise law and energy in the UK.
 It created a new Oil and Gas Authority, meaning that a quango rather than a government minister deals with the oil and gas industry.

 Contents

 Sections 1-85 and Schs 1-2 concern the new Oil and Gas Authority (OGA).